The Fulshear Branch Library will be CLOSED May 19-24 for building repairs.

 We are experiencing network disruptions affecting our catalog and Internet.
-Our Technology Team is actively working to resolve the issue.
-Check back for updates; we appreciate your patience!
+Our Technology Team & County IT are actively working to resolve the issue.
+Click here for the latest update.
+We appreciate your patience!

-• Not available: Catalog & access to your account, Wall Street Journal, LinkedIn Learning, Hotspots & Launchpads
+• Not available: Catalog & access to your account, Wall Street Journal, LinkedIn Learning, Hotspots & Launchpads.

 Virtual: Before 1619: Why Black History Month Matters